WATCH THE VIDEO NOW

 A good shotgun is a powerful defense tool when in the right hands.
 Here are our picks for the best shotguns for home-defense.

 Though they don't come without shortcomings, a home-defense shotgun can be an incredible tool for defending your family.
 However, like any tool, you need to use the right one for the job.
 Yes, you can drive a nail with a screwdriver, but a hammer is a much better choice.

 Whatever home-defense shotgun you end up choosing, your work is only beginning once you actually obtain your shotgun.
 It can be extremely effective in the right hands, but it takes a lot of time and effort to truly become a master at running a shotgun.
 Invest the time and energy necessary to become an expert with your chosen home-defense shotgun and you'll be a formidable obstacle to those who wish to hurt you.

 Continue reading to see our choices for the best home-defense shotguns.

 First up on this list of the best home-defense shotguns is the Winchester SXP Defender.
-The primary feature of the SXP (Super X Pump) series of shotguns is their inertia-assisted action, which Winchester markets as one of the fastest and smoothest pump-actions currently available.
+The primary feature of the SXP (Super X Pump) series of shotguns is their inertia-assisted action, which Winchester markets as one of the fastest and smoothest pump shotguns currently available.
 The SXP Defender combines this outstanding and innovative pump-action system with an 18-inch, fixed-cylinder-choked barrel (no constriction) that makes it a great choice for both buckshot and slugs.